Estimation Strategies for Causal Decomposition Analysis with Allowability Specifications: Estimation Strategies for the Intervention Arm

-The Z-Model-WSE estimator of $\theta_1^*$ is the same as Eqn.\ref{eq:Estimator_Z_Model_SE} but instead fits the $\mu_1$ and $\eta_1^*$ models to the sample space of the intervention arm.
-This entails: 1) weighting the $\mu_1$ model by $\hatomega_{11^*}^{(Z,N):Z}\times\hatomega_{1T}^{A_y}$ (Eqns. \ref{eq:Weight_Z_Model_PW} and \ref{eq:Weight_Ay}); 2) weighting the $\eta_1^*$ model by $\hatomega_{1T}^{A_y}$ (Eqn. \ref{eq:Weight_Ay}).
-The Z-Model-WSE estimator is consistent for $\theta_1^*$ if 1) the density model for $\lambda_0^Z$ is correctly specified \emph{and} the following nuisance components are correctly specified (in the case of outcome regressions) or consistently estimated (in the case of weighting functions): (2-i) $\mu_1$ or $\omega_{11^*}^{(Z,N:Z)}$; and (2-ii) $\eta_1^*$ or $\omega_{1T}^{A_y}$.
+The Z-Model-SWR estimator of $\theta_1^*$ is based on the same sequential expectation (\ref{eq:SeqExp_Z_Model_SR}) as Z-Model-SR but fits the $\mu_1$ and $\eta_1^*$ models to the sample space of the intervention arm.
+This entails: 1) weighting the $\mu_1$ model by $\hatomega_{11^*}^{(Z,N)}\hatomega_{1T}^{A_y}$ (\ref{eq:Weight_Z_Model_PW}) and (\ref{eq:Weight_Ay}); 2) weighting the $\eta_1^*$ model by $\hatomega_{1T}^{A_y}$ (\ref{eq:Weight_Ay}).
+The Z-Model-SWR estimator is consistent for $\theta_1^*$ if 1) the model for $\lambda_0^Z$ is correctly specified \emph{and} 2) the following nuisance components are correctly specified (in the case of outcome regressions) or consistently estimated (in the case of weighting functions): (2-i) $\mu_1$ or $\omega_{11^*}^{(Z,N)}\omega_{1T}^{A_y}$; and (2-ii) $\eta_1^*$ or $\omega_{1T}^{A_y}$.
 This amounts to four avenues for consistent estimation of $\theta_1^*$.
-Because the Z-Model-WSE estimator always requires correct specification of the $\lambda_0^Z$ model, we distinguish it as partially robust.
+Because the Z-Model-SWR estimator requires correct specification of the $\lambda_0^Z$ model, we distinguish it as partially robust.